Rick0317/ML/README.md

 ## Model

 ### What kind of Model to use
+The neural network model you should use depends on what you want to achieve.

 ### Layer
 Input Layer, Hidden Layer, Output Layer
 Fully connected layer: Layer for which all the inputs from one layer are connected to every activation unit of the next layer with weights
 Ex) nn.Linear() which changes the dimensionality of the input as it yields the output.

+There is no right number of layers you should use.

 ### CNN (Convolution Neural Network)
 To identify the image that is difficult for a computer to do so, we use CNN, which is a certain set of layers.